-Several things will happen when a professional Roto-Rooter plumber comes to your house for a repair.
+Several things will happen when a professional Roto-Rooter plumber comes to your house to stop a leaky faucet.
 While the plumber is fixing the faulty valve or leaky faucet, you will have to turn off the water.
 If there is a direct water line you can turn off for that faucet, that’s great.
-If not, you might have to turn off the water for the whole house.
+If not, you might have to shut off the water for the whole house.
 This can be an inconvenience, but it’s necessary for the plumber to repair the dripping faucet as quickly as possible so you can get your water turned back on.
 Feel free to ask the plumber questions when he or she comes to assess your faucet; our professionals are happy to share their knowledge and will make sure that everything is fixed to your satisfaction.

 For more information about our various plumbing services – from refrigerator water line leaks to bathroom and kitchen leak repair plus more – contact us today at 800-768-6911.
 We also make it easy to book an appointment online at your convenience.